-These are the most common types of hydroponics systems and well suited for beginners.
+These are the most common types of hydroponics systems and are well suited for beginners.
 The hydroponic herbs grow in a large reservoir of water which is kept fresh & oxygenated by a small air pump.

 2. Ebb & Flow Systems.

 The ebb and flow systems keep the main water tank separate from the growing herb pots.
 A pump is used to fill the pots with water & nutrients, then drain it back into the main reservoir.
-These units are operated on a timer which controls the pumping system.
+These units are operated on a timer that controls the pumping system.

 3. Drip Systems.

 These hydroponics systems keep the plant’s roots in a sterile medium.
-The system will drip feed the water and nutrients into the herb pots.
+The system will drip-feed the water and nutrients into the herb pots.
 A timer is used to keep the drip feed system on a schedule, normally running for a few minutes each hour.